 Miyagima is one of the crown jewels of Japan

-Japan has four seasons, similar to the UK and is best visited in spring from March to May and autumn from September to November.
+Japan has four seasons and is best visited in spring from March to May and autumn from September to November.
 December to January can be cold with snow and the summer is hot and humid.
-The end of March and early April is a particularly good time to visit as this is the cherry blossom season as is October for the autumn colors.
+The end of March and early April is a particularly good time to visit as this is the cherry blossom season as is October for the autumn colours.

 Japan is one of the most fascinating destinations in Asia and this classic itinerary is perfect for those wanting to experience the delightful diversity of the country, with stops at the main highlights of Tokyo, Kyoto, Hiroshima and Hakone.

 Begin your exploration of fascinating Japan in the exciting capital, Tokyo.
 We have included three nights for you to explore the city, however you could spend three weeks in this sprawling metropolis and still have new sites to see.
 During your time in Tokyo we have included a full day tour of the city with a private guide, using the super-efficient public transport system.
 This is a brilliant way to see the city, beating the traffic, and having a local show you how everything works for when you want to venture out on your own.
 There is so much to do and see in the city but as a start we have included visits for you for the Imperial Palace Gardens, the exclusive shopping at Ginza and the bright lights of Shinjuko.